The Simple Indicator Investors Must Watch

 These moves can provide some light in dark times.

-These insiders know better than anyone else how their companies are faring.
+These insiders know how their companies are faring better than anyone else.

-So, during times of uncertainty – when no one knows how much of an impact the economic shutdown is having – following the moves of insiders is one of the best windows into a corporation’s health.
+So during times of uncertainty – when no one knows how much of an impact the economic shutdown has had – following the moves of insiders is one of the best windows into a corporation’s health.

 Ignoring the broader markets and simply focusing on individual companies can help eliminate questions of whether investors missed the bottom or are buying at the top.
 And insider actions can provide even more insight into this.